Bath, mid February 1848

 “I must return to our lodgings,” Miss Pierce said softly.
 “Lady Beaufort is expecting me.”

 “We’ll all go,” Kate said, and looked to cross the street, dodging between the carriages.

-Hugh sprang to Kate’s side, crossing with her to the far pavement and walking along High Street.
+Hugh sprang to Kate’s side, crossing with her to the far pavement and walking around the open market place.